Top of the page

 To get out of the car, do the same steps in reverse order:

 If you still have trouble, ask your physiotherapist or occupational therapist to show you the best way to get in and out of a car.
-He or she can also tell you about tools that can make this easier for you.
+They can also tell you about tools that can make this easier for you.

 Go to https://www.healthwise.net/patientEd

 Enter K991 in the search box to learn more about "Learning About Getting In and Out of a Car Safely".